raka747/CS7641notes/Supervised Learning 6 - Support Vector Machines.md

 ## Introduction

-Given a linearly seperable data set there be potentially infinite ways of seperating data.
+Given a linearly separable data set there be potentially infinite ways of separating data.
 How would you draw the best line of fit?
 You would want the line that provides the biggest buffer between any of your data.
 A line that gets closer to the data can be thought of trusting the data too much or overfitting.
 This example of overfitting is a bit different than what we've previously seen.

 ## Support Vector Machines

-So going with a set of linearly seperable data set
+So going with a set of linearly separable data set

-y = mx + b <- 2 dimmensional version
+y = mx + b <- 2 dimensional version
 y = w^Tx + b <- More general formula for hyperplanes and works for multiple dimensions of parameters

 y is label {-1, +1} (note: not quite the same as the y in y = mx + b) w^T and b are parameters of the plane

-So we want to find the seperator that is the furtherst from the data sets but is still consistent.
+So we want to find the separator that is the furthest from the data sets but is still consistent.
 In order to do wo we can plug in two points on the boundaries x_1 and x_2 that satisfy:

 w^Tx_1 + b = 1
 x^Tx_2 + b = -1